juestchaos/obsidianMD-maths/Knowledge/Shapes in 3D.md

 # Lines

-A line is defined by a point which lies on it and a direction vector $\vec d$ which is parallel to the line, expressed as:
+A line is defined by a point which lies on it and a direction [[Vectors|vector]] $\vec d$ which is parallel to the line, expressed as:

 $$ \left[\begin{array} xx \\ y \\ z \end{array}\right] = \left[\begin{array} xx_0 \\ y_0 \\ z_0 \end{array}\right] + \lambda \vec d$$